-The TCA deems notification complete when it receives the notification in its complete form.
+The TCA considers a notification complete when it receives the notification in its complete form.
+The parties are obliged to file correct and complete information with the Competition Authority.
 If the parties provide incomplete information to the Board, the Board would make a request for further data regarding the missing information.
 The Board deems notification complete on the date on which the submitted information is complete.

-In practice, the Board sends written information requests when there is information missing.
+In practice, the Board sends written information requests when there is missing information.
 The TCA's written information requests for missing information will cut the review period and restart the 30 calendar-day period from day one as of the date on which the responses are submitted.